-If your dentist tells you that you need a dental crown, you might be wondering what one is exactly and how it will help your teeth.
+If your dentist tells you that you need a dental crown, you might be wondering what one is exactly.
+Or how it will help your teeth.
 We’ve put together a beginner’s guide below to help you get the low-down on this common restorative treatment:

 What are dental crowns?

 Dental crowns are sometimes referred to as ‘caps’.
 They are essentially a tooth-shaped cover that is placed over a damaged tooth to restore its shape, size, strength and appearance.
 The dental crown is cemented in place to create what looks like a natural tooth that has been perfectly shaped and colour-matched to your surrounding teeth.

 Why might your dentist recommend a dental crown?

-Dental crowns are a cosmetic solution for problems such as damaged or chipped teeth, or teeth that have suffered partial decay and need more than a large filling to repair them.
+Dental crowns are a cosmetic solution for oral problems.
+Problems such as damaged or chipped teeth, or teeth that have suffered partial decay and need more than a large filling to repair them.
 A crown is ideal for covering up damaged or unsightly teeth to give a better aesthetic finish to your smile.